jaehunkim/docs/apis-and-sdks/token-bridge-api.md

 ---
-description: Attach value with your Hyperlane messages using the Liquidity Layer API.
+description: Attach value with your Hyperlane messages using the Liquidity Layer V2 API.
 ---

-# Liquidity Layer API
+# Liquidity Layer V2 API

 {% hint style="warning" %}
-The LiquidityLayer API is in beta.
+The LiquidityLayer V2 API is in beta.
 The API is subject to change
 {% endhint %}

-Hyperlane's Liquidity layer wraps token bridges to allow developers to send tokens alongside their message.
+Hyperlane's Liquidity layer wraps token bridges to allow developers to send tokens.

+### TODO : copy from diagrams
 ```mermaid
 %%{ init: {
   "theme": "neutral",